-- Archives Management: graduates will demonstrate identifying and preserving essential parts of society's cultural heritage, organizing and maintaining the documentary record of institutions, groups, and individuals, assisting in the process of remembering the past through authentic and reliable primary sources, serving a broad range of people, who seek to locate and use valuable evidence and information. - Clinical Informatics: graduates will demonstrate understanding technology and methodologies for processing information in health care, information literacy for health care, and information management. - Human-Computer Interaction: graduates will demonstrate an understanding of the Internet of Things as well as HCI and UX theory with the introduction of UX design principles. - Health Information Management and Exchange: graduates will demonstrate understanding technology and methodologies for processing information in health care, information literacy for health care and information management. - Health Information Security: graduates will demonstrate understanding technology and methodologies for processing information in health care, information literacy for health care and information management. - Public Health Professionals: graduates will demonstrate understanding technology and methodologies for processing information health care, information literacy for health care and information management. - School Librarianship Certificate: core learning concept include: collaborative instruction, design, delivery, and assessment, integrated technology, student inquiry, 21S Century skills and processes, collection development, library program administration, basic resources and ILS management, PK-12 youth literature, and advocacy and leadership. (for certified teachers interested in adding to their license)
+Archives Management: graduates will demonstrate identifying and preserving essential parts of society's cultural heritage, organizing and maintaining the documentary record of institutions, groups, and individuals, assisting in the process of remembering the past through authentic and reliable primary sources, serving a broad range of people, who seek to locate and use valuable evidence and information.

+- Clinical Informatics: graduates will demonstrate understanding technology and methodologies for processing information in health care, information literacy for health care, and information management. - Human-Computer Interaction: graduates will demonstrate an understanding of the Internet of Things as well as HCI and UX theory with the introduction of UX design principles. - Health Information Security: graduates will demonstrate understanding technology and methodologies for processing information in health care, information literacy for health care and information management. - School Librarianship Certificate: core learning concept include: collaborative instruction, design, delivery, and assessment, integrated technology, student inquiry, 21^S Century skills and processes, collection development, library program administration, basic resources and ILS management, PK-12 youth literature, and advocacy and leadership. (for certified teachers interested in adding to their license).